Dynamic Digital Maps - Download Links to the DDM-Template, Cookbook, Learning Documents, Selected DDMs, and Associated Geologic Exercises

-This (2012) summer a new grad student (Jess McBeck) and I planned to build a Dynamic Digital Map of Gale Crater, Mars while adding a few modern features and improvements to the Dynamic Digital Map software.
-However, we realized that the modernization of this older version would ultimately be more time intensive than building entirely new software, and that the vast possibilities of a modernized Dynamic Digital Map necessitated such an extreme overhaul.
+The summer of 2012 grad student Jess McBeck built a streamlined version of the Dynamic Digital Map and demonstrated this new design around the geologic map of Gale Crater, Mars.
 Though this new software shares much of the basic functionality of a Dynamic Digital Map, it differs markedly in its size, organization and architecture, and so we gave it a new name: The Extended Dynamic Digital Map (EDDM).

 The EDDM-Gale Crater for MacIntosh (462 MB , updated 2012-10-20) can be download from DDM-EDDM-Gale-Crater

-; a poster on it has been accepted by the American Geophysical Union for presentation at the V018 session of December 2012 AGU meeting in San Francisco (McBeck and Condit, 2012), and it will be introduced at the Pardee Digital Mapping Session at the GSA National meeting in Charlotte Nov.
+; a poster on it was shown at the American Geophysical Union at the V018 session of December 2012 AGU meeting in San Francisco (McBeck and Condit, 2012), and it was introduced at the Pardee Digital Mapping Session at the GSA National meeting in Charlotte Nov.
 5, 2012.

 The most significant advantage of the modernized EDDM is its easily augmented functionality.
 In the future, the EDDM will be able to communicate with databases, import KML files from Google Earth, and be available on iOS and Android operating systems.
 The most recent EDDM is a mere skeleton of its full capabilities - a robust architecture upon which myriad functionality can be supplemented.